-The application software loads the transmit buffer with a valid data.
+The application software loads the transmit buffer with valid data.
 The buffered data in the transmit buffer will be moved to the shift register when the shift register is ready to send a new frame.
-The shift register is loaded with new data if it is in idle state (no ongoing transmission) or immediately after the last stop bit of the previous frame is transmitted.
+The shift register is loaded with new data if it is in an idle state (no ongoing transmission) or immediately after the last stop bit of the previous frame is transmitted.

 When the shift register is loaded with new data, it will transfer one complete frame at the rate given by the baud rate generator.

 The parity generator calculates the parity bit for the serial frame data.
-When parity bit is enabled, the transmitter control logic inserts the parity bit between the last data bit and the first stop bit of the frame that is sent.
+When the parity bit is enabled, the transmitter control logic inserts the parity bit between the last data bit and the first stop bit of the frame that is sent.

 The USART receiver is enabled and configured by setting registers in the microcontroller.
-The baud rate, mode of operation and frame format must be set up once before any serial reception can be done.
-If synchronous operation is used, the clock on the XCK pin will be used as transfer clock.
+The baud rate, mode of operation, and frame format must be set up once before any serial reception can be done.
+If synchronous operation is used, the clock on the XCK pin will be used as a transfer clock.

-The receiver starts data reception when it detects a valid start bit.
+The Receiver starts data reception when it detects a valid start bit.
 Each bit that follows the start bit will be sampled at the baud rate or XCK clock, and shifted into the receive shift register until the first stop bit of a frame is

 received.
 A second stop bit will be ignored by the receiver.
 When the first stop bit is received, i.e., a complete serial frame is present in the receive shift register, the contents of the shift register will be moved into the